-It’s time.
-‘Bye, George
+It’s time, ‘bye George

 As we first proposed a few years ago, we still think the time is right for the Cherokee School District to change the name of Cherokee Washington High School (WHS) to, simply and pleasantly, Cherokee High School (CHS).

-Back in the day when the names of dead President’s were the trendy thing to use for any and all public facilities, streets, highways and U.S. currency, such usage made us feel patriotic and really good about ourselves, while simultaneously paying homage to some of our great forefathers.
+Back in the day when the names of dead Presidents were the trendy thing to use for any and all public facilities, streets, highways and U.S. currency, such usage made us feel patriotic and really good about ourselves, while simultaneously paying homage to some of our great forefathers.

 Through history, many larger cities with multiple high schools have invoked dead Presidents’ names simply for identification (Des Moines Roosevelt, Des Moines Lincoln, Cedar Rapids Washington).

-And even in Cherokee, that example was followed many years ago with the naming of the Lincoln, Webster, Garfield and Roosevelt elementary buildings, and the former Wilson High School (changed to Washington High after new school built).
+And even in Cherokee, that example was followed many years ago with the naming of the Lincoln, Webster, Garfield and Roosevelt elementary buildings, and the former Wilson High School (changed to Washington High after the new school was built).

 But as history unfolds and the names of those so deserving either grow or dwindle in importance, it becomes readily apparent that we simply cut to the chase and say, “It is what it is.”

 Cherokee Middle School.
 Cherokee High School.
-Now, those names are not hard to screw up, and right away, you know what and where they are.
+Now, those names are hard to screw up, and right away, you know what and where they are.

 And while we’re at it, now’s the time to shed Roosevelt Elementary School and make it Cherokee Elementary School.
 There is but one, after all.